lootera89/LedgeDetection/README.md

 # Ledge Detection & Blocking System for Unreal Engine 5.3+

-This is a lightweight C++ system to prevent your character from walking off high ledges.
+This is a lightweight C++ system to prevent your character from walking off high ledges,
+while also keeping the jump in between ledges enabled (Which can easily be toggled off aswell!)
-It's simple, optimized, and works out of the box — no plugins or extra setup required.
+It's simple, optimized, and works out of the box, no plugins or extra setup required.

 ## What It Does
 - Casts line traces in front of the character